Skip to main content

 Communicate your unavailability before starting: tell colleagues and family you will be available after 11 hours and 55 minutes.
 Put your phone on airplane mode, close email and messaging apps, and use a physical do-not-disturb sign if working in a shared space.
 Setting a visible timer gives others a concrete endpoint to wait for.

-Can I use a 11 hours and 55 minutes timer for driving break reminders?
+Can I use a 11 hours and 55 minutes timer for a mini mindfulness retreat at home?

 Related Tools